roytang/blog/content/replies/2012/02/c3v5nf2/index.md

 - AskReddit
 ---

-Oh, is it more common to use 24-hour time over there?\n\nHope you have a great Sunday afternoon :D
+Oh, is it more common to use 24-hour time over there?

+Hope you have a great Sunday afternoon :D